NamitaB164/ai-image-caption-generator/README.md

 ## How to run?

-1. Open `CLIPCaption.ipynb` in Google Colab.
+1. Open `CLIPCaptionGenerator.ipynb` in Google Colab.
 2. Run all cells.
 3. Upload any image and get intelligent captions.